Content

 ## Getting started

-The easiest way to install Docling MCP is connect it to your client is launching it via [uvx](https://docs.astral.sh/uv/).
+The easiest way to install Docling MCP and connect it to your client is by launching it via [uvx](https://docs.astral.sh/uv/).

 Depending on the transfer protocol required, specify the argument `--transport`, for example